#1

 I will admit that, when I was first offered a review copy of Postcards From Beyond Reality, I wasn't sure how well the project would work out.
 I knew how convincingly Bernard Jan had managed to inhabit Michael Daniels' personality within the novel Cruel Summer, but to repeat the feat for a whole poetry collection did seem ambitious to say the least.
 I should have had more faith!

 I loved being given deeper insights into Michael's character through his poetry.
 It often felt as though I was surreptitiously reading his journal or diary instead.
 The work is so personal yet also addresses universal themes, particularly those that are important to young people.
-On remembering how the events of Cruel Summer affected Michael, I could see echoes within the poems however I don't think it is necessary to have already read the novel in order to appreciate Postcards From Beyond Reality. …
+On remembering how the events of Cruel Summer affected Michael, I could see echoes within the poems however I don't think it is necessary to have already read the novel in order to appreciate Postcards From Beyond …